Environmental and biological drivers of invertebrate productivity and diversity in dynamic floodplain habitats

 Salinization effects on biodiversity and ecosystem function (postdoctoral research at Virginia Tech)

 Landscape disturbances, such as those associated with surface mining and urbanization, are a global issue of enormous scale.
 These disturbances often lead to degradation of freshwater ecosystems.
 Mountaintop mining is the process where soil and bedrock are excavated to access coal deposits and then used to fill adjancent valleys causing dramatic changes to landscapes and hydrology.
 Runoff from mined lands, flowing from headwater tributaries to mainstem rivers, can have high concentrations of major ions, raising salinity by orders of magnitude, and be a potential source of toxic contaminants.
-Biodiversity loss resulting from this stress raises concern over its potential to alter ecosystem functions, such as leaf litter decopmosition.
+Biodiversity loss resulting from this stress raises concern over its potential to alter ecosystem functions, such as leaf litter decomposition.
 In this study, we tested the relationship between macroinvertebrate and microbial diversity and leaf litter decomposition across a mining-induced gradient of salinity in 24 Appalachian headwater streams.
 Leaf litter (Quercus alba) bags were deployed at each site (Fig. 1).
 Following collection after 30-330 days of inundation, we quantified macroinvertebrates and microbial (next-gen sequencing) diversity and leaf decomposition rates.

 Leaf photo

-Figure 1: Leaf bags deployed in 24 Appalachian headwater streams to measure salinity effects on organic matter decomposition, macroinvertebrate and microbial diversity.
+Leaf bags deployed in 24 Appalachian headwater streams to measure salinity effects on organic matter decomposition, macroinvertebrate and microbial diversity.

 Invertebrate community resilience to river drying (Ph.D. research at University of Claude Bernard Lyon 1)